Backtrader Multiple Stocks: Multi-Asset Trading Strategies

 cerebro.adddata(data2, name='GOOGL')

-Once they're added, you can access each stock's data inside your strategy.
-They follow a simple order:
+Once they're added, you access each stock's data inside your strategy using a simple ordering:

 self.data0(or justself.data). - The second becomes